abangiraprecious/Software-Construction/README.md

 ### Dependency Inversion Principle (DIP)
 The Dependency Inversion Principle (DIP) states that high-level modules should not depend on low-level modules, but both should depend on abstractions.
 This principle helps to decouple modules and reduce dependencies, making software more flexible and easier to maintain.

+Conclusion
+Understanding and applying the concepts of the SDLC and SOLID principles are crucial for software construction.